officialrajdeepsingh/awesome-nextjs/README.md

 - [Markdoc](https://markdoc.dev/) - Powerful, flexible, Markdown-based authoring framework.
 - [Outstatic](https://outstatic.com) - Static site CMS built with Next.js that works with both page and app routers.
 - [Content layer](https://www.npmjs.com/package/contentlayer) - The content layer works with Next.js and markdown and helps build the blog application.
-- [Fumadocs](https://fumadocs.vercel.app/) - Fumadocs is a powerful framework for building documentation sites in Next.js using the power of Next.js App Router and React Component.
+- [Fumadocs](https://fumadocs.vercel.app/) - A powerful framework for building documentation sites in Next.js using the power of Next.js App Router and React Component.
 - [MDXTS](https://www.mdxts.dev) - The MDXTS is a content & documentation SDK for React and Next.js.
 It helps to build a documentation website quickly and efficiently.
 - [Mintlify](https://mintlify.com) - Next.js-based platform for documentation sites.
 Beautiful out of the box, easy to maintain, and built to convert users.
 - [Docusaurus](https://docusaurus.io/) - A tool that enables teams and individuals to easily publish documentation websites.